A

 African grey parrots prefer fruit as their main food source.

 These parrots are herbivores and eat mostly fruit and nuts.
 They’ll also eat leaves and bark and will take snails and insects now and then.
 They’re partial to the fruit of the oil palm.
-African gray parrots mostly forage on the ground, and flocks of birds do this with care and foresight.
+African grey parrots mostly forage on the ground, and flocks of birds do this with care and foresight.
 First, they’ll gather in a tree, and they’ll descend to the ground in waves to find food.
 This keeps all the birds from being on the ground and thus subject to terrestrial predators at the same time.
 The parrots also ingest soil, which absorbs some of the toxins in their food.

 Pet parrot maintenance includes a well-balanced diet made up of some seeds, nuts, fruits, and vegetables, including leafy greens.
-Parrots shouldn’t be fed avocados because they are toxic and must always have fresh water available.
+Parrots shouldn’t be fed avocados because they are toxic, and they must always have fresh water available.
 Ideally, pellets formulated for African gray parrots should be a major part of their diet.

 Predators and Threats